 Take this campaign Koch Industries did earlier this year:

-With the help of truck-side advertising company, Movia.
-Koch launched a high-impact and sustainable mobile OOH campaign in Washington, DC, and Atlanta, Georgia.
+With the help of truck-side advertising company, Movia, Koch launched a high-impact and sustainable mobile OOH campaign in Washington, DC, and Atlanta, Georgia.
 In light of the recent global push toward climate action, Koch Industries wanted to spread the word about their sustainability efforts, but with a medium that matched their message.
-Using third party delivery trucks that Movia partners with — which were already on the road for other purposes — the campaign created net-zero emission pollution.
+Using the third-party delivery trucks that Movia partners with — which were already on the road for other purposes — the campaign created net-zero emission pollution.
 Over 14 weeks and using only 10 trucks in each market, the partnership generated more than a whopping 112 million targeted OOH impressions.

 Whether you’re looking to launch a new franchise location or cater to a new market, OOH is a great way to help your brand make a strong first impression.
 OOH generates reach quickly, delivers targeted and mass impressions, delivers high ROI, and connects brands with active and alert consumers.